HEALING FROM PAIN. HEALING FOR LIFE.

 Language and meaning change our perception of the world, and we’ve been taught to fear pain.

-An integral part of improving quality of life is changing the way you look at and talk about pain.
+An integral part of improving quality of life is changing the way patients look at and talk about pain.
 Anyone dealing with persistent or chronic pain knows that fear plays a huge role in preventing us from ever truly healing.
-Understanding the source and cause of our pain, and understanding your true abilities and limitations through education is key to breaking down these walls.
+Understanding the source and cause of our pain, and understanding our physical abilities and limitations through education and thoughtful discussions are key to breaking down these walls.

 Pain prevents us from engaging in the activities that fulfilled us — working, playing with our kids, being active, or even just getting out of bed.